-2.1 Desk Study
+2.2 Desk Study

-- 2.1.1 Prior to field surveys the below actions were completed to provide a background to the habitats likely to be present within the survey area: - A search for details of Priority habitats and species as listed within the Highland Biodiversity Action Plan2 (HBAP) was undertaken. - A search of the Scottish Biodiversity List (SBL) (2020) was undertaken for details of habitats considered to be of principal importance for biodiversity conservation.
+- 2.2.1 Prior to field surveys the below actions were completed to provide a background to the habitats likely to be present within the survey area: - A search for details of Priority habitats and species as listed within the Highland Biodiversity Action Plan2 (HBAP) was undertaken. - A search of the Scottish Biodiversity List (SBL) (2020) was undertaken for details of habitats considered to be of principal importance for biodiversity conservation.

-2.2 Field Survey
+2.3 Field Survey

-- 2.2.1 Combined UKHab and NVC surveys were completed of the OHL and associated infrastructure plus a surrounding 100 m buffer to capture all immediate vegetation communities as well as any ground water dependent terrestrial ecosystems (GWDTEs) in the wider area including habitat condition.
+- 2.3.1 Combined UKHab and NVC surveys were completed of the OHL and associated infrastructure plus a surrounding 100 m buffer to capture all immediate vegetation communities as well as any ground water dependent terrestrial ecosystems (GWDTEs) in the wider area including habitat condition.
 This followed the GWDTEs guidance from the Scottish Environmental Protection Agency (SEPA)3 and Natural England condition assessment guidance4.
-GWDTEs are a range of wetland habitats influenced and depend on groundwater flows and / or chemistries3. - 2.2.2 UKHab and NVC nomenclature was used in the field as this was determined to be more relevant to the range of habitats present within the survey area, some of which did not conform with an NVC community.
+GWDTEs are a range of wetland habitats influenced and depend on groundwater flows and / or chemistries3. - 2.3.2 UKHab and NVC nomenclature was used in the field as this was determined to be more relevant to the range of habitats present within the survey area, some of which did not conform with an NVC community.
 Notes were made surrounding the condition of the NVC communities recorded along with how they may differ from those described in standard text.
-The survey area is shown in Figure 7.4 within Volume 2 of the EIA Report. - 2.2.3 The surveyor walked the entire survey area to visit all apparently different vegetation communities, and each 'stand' (apparent community or sub-division of the polygon) was sampled by recording the vascular plants, bryophytes and lichens present and their relative dominance noted.
+The survey area is shown in Volume 2: Figure V1-7.4. - 2.3.3 The surveyor walked the entire survey area to visit all apparently different vegetation communities, and each 'stand' (apparent community or sub-division of the polygon) was sampled by recording the vascular plants, bryophytes and lichens present and their relative dominance noted.
 Consequently, qualitative rather than quantitative data was recorded on community composition (i.e. domin scale quadrat data was not recorded).
-Aggregate species were treated as such (e.g. Euphrasia agg., Taraxacum officinale agg.) without identifying them to species level. - 2.2.4 Vegetation was classified and areas mapped using the standard NVC nomenclature (Rodwell, 1998-2000) to community level, and wherever possible sub-community level.
+Aggregate species were treated as such (e.g. Euphrasia agg., Taraxacum officinale agg.) without identifying them to species level. - 2.3.4 Vegetation was classified and areas mapped using the standard NVC nomenclature (Rodwell, 1998-2000) to community level, and wherever possible sub-community level.
 Each definable area was individually mapped onto 1:10 000 Ordnance Survey (OS) mapping; these areas are referred to throughout the report as 'polygons'.
 Due to the complex nature of vegetation communities, there were numerous polygons in which several different communities were present forming a mosaic, each too small to be mapped individually.
-In these areas, the compositions of the communities within the mosaic were noted, including percentage cover values, and the dominant community identified.
-Some locations within the survey area did not fit into the standard NVC nomenclature or the proposed revisions to the existing communities.
-Where this occurred, the vegetation was given a prefix for the community and the assemblage of species noted. - 2.2.5 To aid in the identification of NVC communities quadrats were used to record the plant species present in representative areas of habitat.
-The quadrat boundary (2 x 2 m) was temporarily marked using cord, oriented so corners were at south-west, north-west, north-east and south-east
+In these areas, the compositions of the communities within the mosaic were noted, including percentage cover values, and the dominant community rpsgroup.com Page 2